Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Continuous Message-Passing GNNs as Limits of Discrete Message-Passing GNNs on Large Random Graphs

+Let $(W,P)$ be a random graph model and $f\in \Linf_{ P} (\X,\R^d)$.
+The main purpose of this subsection is to \emph{define} the natural limit of discrete MPGNNs to cMPGNNs, before examining more precisely the rate of convergence from one to the other in the next subsection.

-Let $(W,P)$ be a random graph model and $f\in L^{\infty}_{ P} (\XX,\RR^d)$.
-In this subsection, we consider a single layer MPGNN applied on a random graph $G_n\sim\GG_n(W,P)$ and input node features $Z = S_Xf$ as a sampling of some function (recall the definition of the sampling operator in Eq.~\eqref{eq: sampling operator def}).
+To this end, we consider a single-layer MPGNN applied on a random graph $G_n\sim\GG_n(W,P)$ and input node features $Z = \iota_Xf$ as a sampling of some function (recall the definition of the sampling operator in~\cref{eq: sampling operator def}).
 We define a corresponding cMPGNN layer on $(W,P)$ with input map $f$.
 Since there is only one layer in this section, we drop the superscript indexation.

-To motivate the next definition -- that may seem overly technical at first sight -- let us consider the simplest example, namely Examples~\ref{ex: 1} and~\ref{ex: a}.
-Let us examine how Example~\ref{ex: a} can be recovered from Example~\ref{ex: 1} at the limit.
+To motivate the next definition -- that may seem overly technical at first sight -- let us consider the simplest example, namely~\cref{ex: 1,ex: a}.
+Let us examine how~\cref{ex: a} can be recovered from~\cref{ex: 1} at the limit.
+The update of $f(x)$ is given by

-Consider a one-layer convolutional cMPGNN from Example~\ref{ex: a}, with input signal $f$, for which the update of $f(x)$ is given by

 It is fairly clear that, by the law of large numbers, this integral equals the limit of